OneWorldNation/robylon-ios-sdk/README.md

     userId: "optional-user-id",
     userToken: "optional-auth-token",
     userProfile: userProfile,
-    debugMode: false, // Set to true for staging environment
     eventHandler: eventHandler,
     parentView: self.view, // UIView where button will be added
+    debugMode: false, // Set to true for staging environment
-    presetationStyle: .default // or .fullscreen.
+    presentationStyle: .default // or .fullscreen.
 This denotes how the chatbot will open.
 )

 // Initialize chatbot
-iOS_sdk.initializeChatbot(config: config)
+RobylonSDK.initializeChatbot(config: config)
 ```

 ### 2. Automatic Button Creation